lucianpls/QB3/QB3.md

 *rung* of the block, the highest set bit index of the block maximum value.
 As long as the rung is known, the bits higher than the rung can be discarded as they contain no information.
 This is the main source of the QB3 compression.

-## Magnitude-Sign encoding of integer values
+### Magnitude-Sign encoding of integer values

 For rasters, the locality preserving ordering is mostly valuable if we follow it up with delta encoding, it would generate relatively small values.
 The problem is that negative values require many bits in the normal, two's complement encoding.
 This can be solved by reordering the values with alternate signs 0, -1, 1, -2 ..., up to the min_val.
-For encoding the delta values, the formula becomes
+For encoding the values, the formula is: `    m = 2 * abs(v) - sign(v)`,

-    if (v < 0)
-      m = -1 - 2 * v
-    else
-      m = 2 * v

 where m has the same number of bits as the initial value v.
-This encoding puts the sign in bit 0, and the absolute value in the rest of the bits, thus the higher bits are zero for small values.
-For negative values, 1 is subtracted first, because -0 is not valid, which it allows the original range of values to be preserved.
+This encoding puts the sign in bit 0, and the absolute value in the rest of the bits, thus the higher bits are zero.
+For negative values, 1 is subtracted first, because -0 is not a valid value, which it allows the original range of values to be preserved.
 This is the magnitude-sign (mags) encoding, because the absolute magnitude is followed by the sign bit.
 The advantage is that in this encoding the top zero bits are not needed to determine the actual value.
-By contrast, the two's complement encoding is in sign-magnitude order (smag), although the magnitude of negative numbers is encoded with flipped bit values.
+In contrast, the two's complement encoding is sign-magnitude order (smag), although the magnitude of negative numbers is encoded with flipped bit values.

-## MAGS QB3 suffix encoding
+### MAGS QB3 suffix encoding

-Let's assume that for encoding a block n bits per value are required, which means that the rung is n - 1.
-Even within a 16 value block smaller values are more likely than larger ones, using a variable length code will result in a smaller output size.
-We split the possible values in three ranges, each range encoded with a different number of bits.
+For this step, the values are considered as unsigned.
+For the 16 values in a block, the highest bit set of any value is the rung of the block.
+Let's assume that for encoding values within a block N bits per value are required, which means that the block rung is n - 1.
+Within a block smaller values are more likely than larger ones, and re-encoding using a variable length code results in a smaller output size.
+The block value range is split in three ranges, and values in each range is encoded with a different number of bits.

- - First range, short, is the first quarter of possible codes within a rung.
+ - First range, short, is the first quarter of possible values within a rung.
 These are the values between 0 and 2^(n-2), which start with 00 in the two most significant bits when stored on n bits.
-These can be encoded using n - 1 bits, including a signal bit, so each such values saves one bit.
+These values can be encoded using n - 1 bits, including a suffix signal bit, so each such encoded value saves one bit.
- - Second range, the nominal length values, are the second quarter of possible codes, between 2^(n-2) and 2^(n-1).
+ - Second range, nominal, is the second quarter of possible values, between 2^(n-2) and 2^(n-1).
 These values start with 01 in the two most significant bits.
-These values need n - 2 bits plus two signaling bits, they don't save or add any bits.
+These values will be encoded using n - 2 bits plus two signaling bits, they don't save or add any bits.
- - Last type, long, are values between 2^(n-1) and 2^n.
-These represent the top half of the possible values, which occur less often.
-These values have a 1 in the most significant bit in normal encoding.
-These values will need n + 1 bits for storage, including two signal bits, since we know that the top bit has to be 1.
+ - Third range, long, are values between 2^(n-1) and 2^n.
+These represent the top half of the possible valuesm, which have a 1 in the most significant bit in normal encoding.
+ These values are rare and are encoded using n + 1 bits, including two signal bits, since we know that the top bit has to be 1.
+One of these values will add an extra bit to the output size, but the probablity of this happening is low.
+The maximum value per block is in this range.

 The encoding type needs to be self-identifying, for every value.
-To do this, the range values end by one or two signa bits which determine the size of the symbol:
+To do this, the encoded values end with one or two signal bits which determine the size of the symbol:
  - x0 Short
- - x01 Nominal
+ - 01 Nominal
- - x11 Long
+ - 11 Long

-This means that values within each range get encoded with a different number of bits, which include the prefix.
+This means that values within each range get encoded with a different number of bits, which include the suffix.
 Considering that the normal encoding requires n bits, we have:

  - Short:   1 + (n-2) = n-1 bits